POLITICS AND LEGACY OF AFRICAN ENSLAVEMENT

 All humans are the same: anyone cut with a knife will bleed, anyone left without cultural identity will fit the Willy Lynch theoretical model.
 The only factor in the degree of impact is culture.
 This is why some people experience a Holocaust and come out even stronger than they went in.
 A Holocaust must, therefore, be looked at comparatively, depending on three key factors: the heat of the fire, duration, and their cultural integrity.
 Unfortunately where Africans are concern the fire, or nature of the Holocaust, was hot, the duration was long, and African cultural integrity, due to disunity, was weak.

 From a sociological point of view, the phenomenon of “the other” is part and parcel of human behavior. are placed outside a particular group and isolated for the source of problems, or exploited with justification.
-“The Other” is always bad and used by both oppressor and oppressed alike.
+“The Other” is always bad and used by both oppressors and oppressed alike.
 The other is a way of saying “Those people who do these things are not as good as me.”
 And creating boxes for the other is very flexible and needs no rationale.

-Everyone calls everyone else backward, that is human nature, it has nothing to do with religion, but moreover with people (religion only follows the pre-existing trends like a hand shapes a glove).
+Everyone calls everyone else backward, that is human nature, it has nothing to do with religion, but moreover with people (religion only follows the pre-existing trends like hand shapes a glove).
 The more powerful someone is, the more agency they have to make the other feel the pain of otherness.
-The Ewe were targeted for slavery because the Ewe did not have the culture or religion of the Akan, they became a slave pool because they were the “other”; had weaker gods in the eyes of their captors—slavery was therefore “religiously sanctioned.”
+The Ewe were targeted for slavery because the Ewe did not have the culture or religion of the Akan, they became a slave pool because they were the “other”; had weaker gods in the eyes of their captors—slavery was, therefore “religiously sanctioned.”
 This has nothing to do with Islam vs. the other, or Christianity vs. the other, or even European vs. the other.